jbrooks036/dotnet_curriculum/24-views-and-controllers/README.md

 *	Helper Methods
 *	UI/UX, Design

-Business logic goes in Repository.
+N.B.
+Business logic goes in Repository, not Controller.

 ## Controllers
 * A controller handles the flow of information between front end and back end.